TITLE 6 PRIMARY AND SECONDARY EDUCATION

 D. A board member shall assume office at the time the appointing entity files written notification of the appointment of the board member at the office of the authority.
 The written notice shall contain the name, title, business address and business and home telephone number of the board member.
 A board member shall serve until written notification of a change is filed with the authority or until the three-year term is expired.
 There is no limitation as to the number of terms a board member may serve.

-E. The board shall hold an annual meeting each August.
-At the option of the board the annual meeting may be scheduled to coincide with the regular August meeting of the board.
+E. The board shall hold an annual meeting no later than the end of August.
+At the option of the board the annual meeting may be scheduled to coincide with a regular [August] meeting of the board.

-H. The regular meetings of the board shall normally be held monthly, in a place to be determined from time to time by the board.
+H. The regular meetings of the board shall normally be held monthly, in a place to be determined as necessary by the board.
 The date of any regular meeting may be changed by a majority vote of a quorum of the board.
 The president or vice-president may cancel a regularly scheduled meeting of the board by giving notice of the cancellation in advance of any regularly scheduled meeting.

 I. Robert's Rules of Order are adopted by the board and shall be used for the conduct of all meetings to be held by the authority.
 Robert's Rules of Order shall be binding in all cases where they are not inconsistent with New Mexico statutes and rules adopted by the authority.